16 Interesting and Cool Things You Can Do With a VPN

 Since your connection gets routed through an international service, you can also access vendors/websites that would otherwise be blocked by a firewall.
 You can also order stuff for your home even while travelling in different countries, so that you can have it waiting for you at your doorstep upon returning.

 In some countries, a VPN can also provide access to PayPal, which includes Pakistan, Iran, Iraq, and other places where it is blocked.
 You can connect to a server in a nearby country, so you can shop on eBay freely and check on your payments.
 All in all, a VPN makes online shopping a safe and smart option.
+Here is more detail about how you can use vpn with ebay to get more benefits.

 6. Enjoy Torrenting Minus Legal Hassles and DMCA Notices!